ELRUM – a facility for rehabilitating and housing people with electrohypersensitivity

 The building

-They used a regular two-story apartment building, which was located on the outskirts of town.
+They converted an existing building with eight two-story town houses (row houses), which was located on the outskirts of town.
 The building was within view of both fields and forests.
-There weren’t many cell towers back then, and smartphones, WiFi, etc. wasn’t invented yet.
+There weren’t many cell towers back then, and smartphones, WiFi, etc. weren’t invented yet.

-Some rooms and apartments were highly modified and some were less modified.
+Some rooms and town houses were highly modified and some were less modified.
 That way the people staying there could find out how much modification they needed.

 The electric baseboard heaters were removed and replaced with hot-water radiators.
 The boiler was placed in a utility closet that was built next to the building.
 The electrical feed to the building came through this closet, where it passed through a shielded isolation transformer that blocked ground currents and dirty electricity.